Ajou-Khronies/OpenVG_1.1_Spec/Specification.md

 The `vgCopyPixels` function copies pixels from one region of the drawing surface toanother.
 Copies between overlapping regions are allowed and always produce consistentresults identical to copying the entire source region to a scratch buffer followed bycopying the scratch buffer into the destination region.

-The drawing surface pixel $(sx + i, sy + j)$ is copied to pixel $(dx + i, dy + j)$ for $0 ≤ i < width$ and $0 ≤ j < height$.
+The drawing surface pixel $(sx + i, sy + j)$ is copied to pixel $(dx + i, dy + j)$ for $0 â‰¤ i < width$ and $0 â‰¤ j < height$.
 Pixels whose source or destination lies outside of thebounds of the drawing surface are ignored.
 Transformations, masking, and blending arenot applied.
 Scissoring is applied to the destination, but does not affect the reading of pixels.

 ```c
 void vgCopyPixels(VGint dx, VGint dy,